ashwajit-2k4/iitb-cpu/README.md

 # Multi-Cycle Processor in VHDL

 This project was done as part of a Digital Systems course in a team of three, and involved making a functional multi-cycle processor in VHDL, implementing the ISA as described in Problem_statement.pdf.
-The controller had 14 states, and this state diagram describes the flow of states for various instructions
+The controller had 14 states, and this state diagram describes the flow of states for various instructions.
+It was then successfully implemented on a MAX 10 FPGA.

 <img src="EE224_States.jpg" alt="drawing" width="600"/>